HazelGriffith/vendors/README.md

 The results.csv file is stored in the simulation_results folder.

 ## Plans for the Future
--A python program to generate a graph mapping the state sequences of every simulation
+-A python program to generate a graph mapping the state sequences of every simulation's model